 How was your lesson today?
 Was your five-year-old bouncing around the class, interested in everything except piano?
-Was your six-year-old lesson, complaining about how boring piano is?
+Was your six-year-old complaining about how boring piano lesson is?
 I know, believe me, I feel for you.
 I am a piano teacher and, just like you, I really like teaching the piano.
 I put my heart and soul into each and every lesson.
 I plan, I prepare.
-And I also know your misery; when a student is distracted, bored, and in no way enjoying the beautiful process of learning an instrument.
+And I also know your misery; when a student is distracted, bored, and in no way enjoying.
 Instead of witnessing the fascinating process of students learning piano, all we feel is desolation when a student cannot stay focused.
 Did you notice that too?
 Undoubtedly, it’s not your fault.
 It’s nobody’s fault that the children are changing, but the method books aren’t.

 Kids lose focus and interest so quickly these days, it’s frustrating!
 Frankly, I was desperate and had to adjust too.
 I have tried so many different methods and approaches with my students and I have learned a lot from my own experience.
 The changes my teaching practice underwent were drastic, and not a single goal was easy to accomplish.
 In spite of it all, something new was created.
 Something so different from the other methods that I could not keep this gift to myself.
 Other teachers just like me were struggling with the same challenge, and from our struggle, the Piano Heroes were born.
 An approach that is engaging and interactive, starts small and gradually builds the foundation of a successful piano player one exercise at a time, the piano method that simply works for modern kids.